 Equal Pay Day Facebook Event Page link here.

 Sharing Senator Bernie Sanders' Equal Pay Day statement here.

 The 1970s saw incredible advancements in public engagement with, and recognition of, women’s rights.
 This flowering of second-wave feminism had a far-reaching impact on American society.
 What was it like for women who participated in the counterculture during that time?
 What challenges did they face, and what opportunities did they find?
 How was women’s experience in Vermont unique, and what did it share with the rest of the country?
 How does it relate to the current generation of young women?
 In our annual partnership with the Vermont Historical Society (VHS) to honor Women's History Month (March), we presented this free evening roundtable discussion, "Women of the Counterculture Movement in 1970s Vermont" at the Vermont History Center in Barre.
 Rescheduled (due to winter storm) to Wednesday, March 22nd at 6:00.
 This event was moderated by Amanda Gustin, Vermont Historical Society's Public Program Coordinator, and featured Euan Bear, Bridget Downey-Meyer, Louise Andrews, Melinda Moulton and Verandah Porche, reflecting on what brought them into this movement, what their experience was like, and what lasting impact it’s had on their own lives and on Vermont society.
 A truly engaging and provocative discussion!

-STAY TUNED: We'll soon feature a video of this event, thanks to Central Vermont Community Television - check back!
+Watch the video of this event, thanks to Central Vermont Community Television.

 Event Speaker Bios: